 Unitil Energy, Fitchburg and Northern Utilities are collectively referred to as the "distribution utilities."
-Together, the distribution utilities serve approximately 101,400 electric customers and 71,900 natural gas customers in their service territory.
+Together, the distribution utilities serve approximately 101,700 electric customers and 73,700 natural gas customers in their service territory.

 In addition, Unitil is the parent company of Granite State, a natural gas transmission pipeline, regulated by the FERC, operating 86 miles of underground gas transmission pipeline primarily located in Maine and New Hampshire.
-Granite State provides Northern Utilities with interconnection to major natural gas pipelines and access to North American pipeline supplies.
+Granite State provides Northern Utilities with interconnection to three major natural gas pipelines and access to North American pipeline.

-The distribution utilities are local "pipes and wires" operating companies and Unitil had an investment in Net Utility Plant of \$510.7 million at December 31, 2011.
-Unitil's total revenue was \$352.8 million in 2011, which includes revenue to recover the approved cost of purchased electricity and natural gas in rates on a fully reconciling basis.
-As a result of this reconciling rate structure, the Company's earnings are not affected by changes in the cost of purchased electricity and natural gas.
+The distribution utilities are local "pipes and wires" operating companies, and Unitil had an investment in Net Utility Plant of \$601.2 million at December 31, 2012.
+Unitil's total revenue was \$353.1 million in 2012, which includes revenue to recover the approved cost of purchased electricity and natural gas in rates on a fully reconciling basis.
+As a result of this reconciling rate structure, the Company's earnings are not affected by changes in the cost of purchased electricity and natural electricity and natural gas.
 Earnings from Unitil's utility operations are derived from the return on investment in the three distribution utilities and Granite State.

 Unitil also conducts non-regulated operations principally through Usource, which is wholly-owned by Unitil Resources.
 Usource provides energy brokering and consulting services to a national client base of large commercial and industrial customers.
-Usource's total revenues were \$5.5 million in 2011.
+Usource's total revenues were \$5.5 million in 2012.
 The Company's other subsidiaries include Unitil Service, which provides, at cost, a variety of administrative and professional services to Unitil's affiliated companies, and Unitil Realty, which owns and manages Unitil's corporate office building and property located in Hampton, New Hampshire.
 Unitil's consolidated net income includes the earnings of the holding company and these subsidiaries.